Ahmiii/StocksBE/docs/API_DOCUMENTATION.md

 If the market API answers `401` mid-run, the cached cookie is thrown away so the next call re-does the hand-off.

 **Scope and pacing.** The sync only fetches securities that are held, on a watchlist, or the benchmark.
 The `securities` table carries the whole exchange (~557 rows) for search, and fetching five years for every row would be hundreds of calls for data nobody views.
 A symbol whose newest stored bar is already today (Karachi date) is skipped without a request.
-Calls are spaced 400 ms apart so a sync reads as a person browsing rather than a scraper.
+Calls are spaced one to three seconds apart (section 10.8) so a sync reads as a person browsing rather than a scraper.

 **Securities import.** The full symbol list comes from a different endpoint on the **broker** site, `GET /Home/GetSymolsList`, using the broker session rather than the analytics one.
 It is a one-time import — see endpoint 12.